 This course assists students through the organization and design of a formal proposal including a substantive research topic of original work.
-An accepted proposal constitutes the framework for the Dissertation or the Applied Doctoral Project.
-In the case of the Dissertation, the proposal constitutes the framework for the Statement of the Problem (Chapter 1), Review of the Literature (Chapter 2), and Research Methodology (Chapter 3).
+An accepted proposal constitutes the framework for the Dissertation.
+The proposal constitutes the framework for the Statement of the Problem (Chapter 1), Review of the Literature (Chapter 2), and Research Methodology (Chapter 3).
 Prerequisites: Successful Completion of the Comprehensive Examination (BUS700) and Elective Courses.

 The successful completion of a Dissertation results in a quality research effort, documented and written following American Psychological Association, (APA) guidelines, an oral defense consisting of a PowerPoint presentation presented to the student’s dissertation committee, and written in a format ready for publication.
 The completed dissertation document is a five-chapter dissertation beginning with the Introduction to the Problem, Chapter 1; Review of the Literature, Chapter 2; Research Methodology, Chapter 3; Research Findings, Chapter 4; and the Summary, Conclusions, and Recommendations of the Researcher, Chapter 5.
 In addition, the final document will include the frontal pages as described in the University’s Dissertation Handbook, as well as necessary appendices, references, and other appropriate documents.
 Prerequisites: Approval of Proposal (BUS701).